Vicente Baeza (CL/NL)

 Ilse Vermeulen (BE/NL)

 We live in confusing and confrontational times full of threats.
 Contrasts are becoming increasingly pronounced, and polarisation seems to be the norm.
 There is hardly any room left for the different and the unknown.
 And that is precisely what is so desperately needed.
-The Wise Up exhibition is a mosaic of different visual voices that testify to the realisation that new connections are indispensable.
+The Wise Up exhibition is a mosaic of images that reflect the awareness that new connections are essential.
 That we are part of nature, that we must be attentive to our surroundings, and that beauty and meaning can be extracted from transience.
 And that this enables us to understand ourselves better.

 The title of the exhibition refers to the song of the same name by Aimee Mann, which appears in Paul Thomas Anderson's brilliant film Magnolia.
 In one of the film's key scenes, a poignant extra layer is added when various characters in different locations start singing along to the song Wise Up.
 Within the dynamics of the various storylines, a moment of stillness occurs, all the lines become connected, and there is room for new insights.